 - Divide large amounts of leftovers into shallow containers for quicker cooling in the refrigerator.

 |Fin Fish||145oF or flesh is opaque & separates easily with fork|

-|Shrimp, Lobster & Crabs||Flesh pearly & opaque|
+|Shrimp, Lobster, and Crabs||Flesh pearly & opaque|

-|Clams, Oysters & Mussels||Shells open during cooking|
+|Clams, Oysters, and Mussels||Shells open during cooking|

-|Scallops||Milky white or opaque & firm|
+|Scallops||Flesh is milky white or opaque and firm|

-|Leftovers & Casseroles||165oF|
+|Leftovers and Casseroles||165oF|

 If you think that you or a family member has a foodborne illness, contact your healthcare provider immediately.
 Also, report the suspected foodborne illness to FDA in either of these ways: